Polar Lattices for Lossy Compression: Abstract

 \section{Abstract}

-Polar lattices, which are constructed from polar codes, have recently been proved to be able to achieve the capacity of the additive white Gaussian noise (AWGN) channel.
-In this work, we propose a new construction of polar lattices to solve the dual problem, i.e., achieving the rate-distortion bound of a memoryless Gaussian source, which means that polar lattices can also be good for the lossy compression of continuous sources.
-The structure of the proposed polar lattices enables us to integrate the post-entropy coding process into the lattice quantizer, which simplifies the quantization process.
-The overall complexity of encoding and decoding complexity is $O(N \log^2 N)$ for a sub-exponentially decaying excess distortion.
-Moreover, the nesting structure of polar lattices further provides solutions for some multi-terminal coding problems.
-The Wyner-Ziv coding problem for a Gaussian source can be solved by an AWGN capacity-achieving polar lattice nested in a rate-distortion bound achieving one, and the Gelfand-Pinsker problem can be solved in a reversed manner.
+In this work, we propose a new construction of polar lattices to achieve the rate-distortion bound of a memoryless Gaussian source.
+The structure of the proposed polar lattices allows to integrate entropy coding into the lattice quantizer, which greatly simplifies the compression process.
+The overall complexity of encoding and decoding is $O(N \log^2 N)$ for any target distortion and fixed rate larger than the rate-distortion bound.
+Moreover, the nesting structure of polar lattices provides solutions to various multi-terminal coding problems.
+The Wyner-Ziv coding problem for a Gaussian source can be solved by using a capacity-achieving polar lattice for the Gaussian channel, nested with a rate-distortion bound achieving lattice, while the Gelfand-Pinsker problem can be solved in a reversed manner.
+The polar lattice quantizer is further extended to extract Wyner's common information of a pair of Gaussian sources or multiple Gaussian sources.